 Nurse Leader

 The Nurse Leader Graduate Certificate is a seven-course (21-credit) graduate certificate program offered entirely online.
 It is designed for Masters-prepared nurses who wish to pursue administrative leadership within healthcare organizations and provides real-world skills in staff development, labor relations, healthcare financing, quality improvement and human resource management.
-The certificate program can be used to fulfill some of the eligibility requirements to apply for the ANCC Nurse Executive Certification examination or the American Organization for Nurse Leaders as a Certified Nurse Manager and Leader (CNML) or Certified in Executive Nursing Practice (CENL).
+The certificate program can be used to fulfill eligibility requirements to apply for the American Nurses Association Nurse Executive Certification (NE-BC) or Nurse Executive Advanced Executive Certification (NEA-BC) or the American Organization for Nurse Leaders as a Certified Nurse Manager and Leader (CNML) or Certified in Executive Nursing Practice (CENL).

 Required Courses: NURS 5230, 5235, 5240, 5245, 5249, 5865, 5870.